rojuadeyemi/Attendance_sheet/README.md

    * Review the provided reports and dashboards.
    * Explore the automation features and scripts.
    * Customize the templates according to your needs.

+## Contact
+For any inquiries or feedback, please contact rojuadeyemi@yahoo.com